- Getting Started

 Funds will be disbursed directly to the student – 50% upon decision (or, if involving human subjects, submission of IRB materials) and 50% upon completion of the reporting requirements (see next paragraph).

 All grant recipients are required to participate in monthly seminars during spring semester, which will include discussions of research issues and strategies in the field of family violence.
 All grant recipients also are required to submit a written summary of their work (no more than 1000 words) and make a short oral presentation about their completed research by the end of the 2015-2016 academic year.
-The presentation will be at an Ortner Center meeting, which will be open to interested persons at Penn and community-based agencies and others the awardee may chose to invite.
+The presentation will be at an Ortner Center meeting, which will be open to interested persons at Penn and community-based agencies and others the awardee may choose to invite.

 Please prepare the following in one .pdf document, named “YOUR PENNKEY”: